To better manage and understand yourself and work, you need to seek different patterns.

 - a way to create small changes or experiments and see what happens to do more of and less of

 I’ve shared how much I like and use Distinctive :: Working Well :: Small Improvements in other places.

-Working with an agile-team, we chose to replace their after-action review process with Distinctive :: Working Well :: Small Improvements.
-While watching the teamwork through the columns, it struck me how simple the language is and how the team disagreed and listened.
+Working with an agile-team, we replaced their after-action review process with Distinctive :: Working Well :: Small Improvements.
+While watching the teamwork through the columns struck me how simple the language is and how the team disagreed and listened.
 At the same time, they kept areas of disagreement in the columns.